dakaidan/GreenFuzz/README.md

 - `AFLPlusPlus/`: Directory for the AFL++ fuzzer.
 This project includes a customized AFLPlusPlus build.
 - `src/preload/`: Contains energy_preload.cpp, the preload library measuring energy usage.
 - `src/tests/`: Example test programs that can be compiled and run with the preload library.
-- `build/`: Build artifacts are generated here, including the compiled preload library and test binaries.
+- `build/`: Build artifacts will be generated here, including the compiled preload library and test binaries.

 ---